Skip to main content

 Even the most recent ones, such as:

-The uses and characteristics of these "tokens" (tokens or cryptoassets) vary, with the most common classification of these "tokens" being the one that allows us to differentiate between three types or categories:
+The uses and characteristics of these "tokens" (tokens or cryptoassets) vary, the most common classification of these "tokens" being the one that allows us to differentiate between three types or categories:

 The new section 5 of article 1 of Law 10/2010 defines "virtual currency" as "that digital representation of value not issued or guaranteed by a central bank or public authority, not necessarily associated with a legally established currency and which does not have the legal status of currency or money, but which is accepted as a medium of exchange and can be transferred, stored or negotiated electronically ."

-Considering that each virtual currency has its origin in a specific computer protocol, different scope of acceptance, different liquidity, value and denomination, the different virtual currencies are different goods.
+Since each virtual currency has its origin in a specific computer protocol, different scope of acceptance, different liquidity, value and denomination, the different virtual currencies are different goods.